ppetrovtv/pine_script_docs/source/Lines_Wrapping.rst

       low < low[1] ? blue : black
     bgcolor(c)

-Compiler fails with error:
+Compiler fails with an error:
 ``Add to Chart operation failed, reason: line 3: no viable alternative at input '|E|'``.
-To make this pine work, simply remove the '// a comment' comment.
+To make this pine work, simply remove the ``// a comment`` comment.
 This limitation is inconvenient...
 We hope it could be removed in future Pine releases.